HackIllinois/submissions-guidelines/README.md

 Be prepared to talk about how the specific contribution process for your project played a role in the development of the contribution.
 If your PR was merged in and you had to make edits in your contribution before it was approved, explain what was changed and why.

 ### [If You Started Something New (New Repo)](#create)

-As an attendee who developed a new project, your submission should consist of a [devpost](https://hackillinois-2018.devpost.com/) submission linking to your public code repository which should include at least four specific files: README.md, LICENSE, CONTRIBUTORS.md and CONTRIBUTING.md.
+If your code is hosted in a new repo, your submission should consist of a [devpost](https://hackillinois-2018.devpost.com/) submission linking to your public code repository which should include at least four specific files: README.md, LICENSE (there maybe cases where this is not applicable, if so tell us the reason in your devpost submission), CONTRIBUTORS.md and CONTRIBUTING.md.

 #### 1. README.md [Template](https://github.com/HackIllinois/Submissions-Guidelines/blob/master/templates/README_TEMPLATE.md)